digital-blueprint/handbook/docs/frameworks/relay/dev/base_entities.md

   local_data_mapping:
     - local_data_attribute: foo
       source_attribute: foo_source
-      default_value: 'default'
+    - local_data_attribute: fooList
+      source_attribute: foo_source
+      is_array: true # default: false
 ```

 The example config above maps the source data attribute ```foo_source``` to the Local Data attribute ```foo```.
 If
+source attribute is not available ```null``` is returned.
+The attribute ```fooList``` is configured to be an array,
+which means that the value of the source attribute is converted to a single-element array if it has a scalar value.
-source attribute is not available, the configured default value```default``` will be used.
-If no default value is configured, the request will return
+Conversely, if the attribute is not configured to be an array (which is the default) and the source attribute value
-an error.
+is of type array, the first array element is returned.

 ### Local Data requests